mpeeples2008/UniformProbabilityDensityAnalysis/README.md

 4) We combine the prior and conditional into a posterior estimate which provides an estimate of the probability that a site was occupied in each ceramic modeling period.

-5) Finally, we can trim the probability of occuption using the user controlled "cutoff" parameter which defines the minimum probability a modeling period must reach to be included in the date range for that site (see Mills et al. 2018 for an exampl).
+5) Finally, we can trim the probability of occuption using the user controlled "cutoff" parameter which defines the minimum probability a modeling period must reach to be included in the date range for that site (see Mills et al. 2018 for an example).

+## Repository Contents

+UPDA_functions.R - This file contains the primary functions for creating and plotting UPDA population curves.
+Example_data.csv - This file contains an example data file formatted to work with this script.
+The file should include the following columns with labels exactly as they are presented here to reproduce this example.
+These data are in "long" format such that each row represents a unique combination of site, type, count information.
+  * Site - site name or other designation
+  * Type - ceramic type name
+  * Count - count of ceramic type for the given site
+  * BegDate - the beginning date associated with the ceramic type
+  * EndDate - the end date associated with the ceramic type
+  * Chron - this is a binary variable defined as either 0 or 1 which defines whether or not a type should be considered chronologically sensitive (1 = chronologically sensitive, 0 = not chronologically sensitive).

 ## References Cited: